 This is the 2018 update of the Cambridge Global Risk Index.
 The Global Risk Index compiles the impacts of 22 types of threats into a single, annual measurement of economic loss.
 Interstate conflict, belong to the geopolitical and security threat class, is the only risk of the 22 that has increased systemically between 2017 and 2018.

 The research by the Centre for Risk Studies is unique in making an annual qualification of the potential GDP impact of unpredictable shocks on the world’s most prominent cities.
-The 2018 results are available here.
 The Risk Centre’s analysis shows a 6.5% increase in [email protected] from 2017 to 2018.
 Of this, economic growth accounts for slightly more than half the increase while the balance results from changes in risk levels.